 - Subjects of Nepal or Bhutan

-- Tibetan Refugee who arrived prior to 1 January 1962
+- Tibetan Refugee who arrived before 1 January 1962

-All candidates who are not Indian citizens have to produce a certificate of eligibility from the Government of India while joining service at their respective banks.
+As per the IBPS Clerk eligibility, all candidates who are not Indian citizens have to produce a certificate of eligibility approved from the Government of India while joining service at their respective banks.

 IBPS Clerk Educational Qualification

-The IBPS specifies that candidates who wish to appear for the bank Clerk exam should at least have a bachelor’s degree from a recognised university.
-The following are other educational conditions for the exam:
+As per the IBPS Clerk eligibility, candidates who wish to appear for the bank Clerk exam should have at least a bachelor’s degree from a recognized university.

 - Computer literacy is a mandatory requirement.